Desperationis/Asteroids/README.md

   * SHOOT - X

-# Compiling on Linux (Debian)
+# Compiling on Linux
 This project uses CMake in order to generate a make file.
 Install CMake through whatever means necessary, though the easiest would be using `sudo apt-get install cmake` on the command line.

 In addition to this, you must install the dev versions of [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), and [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/).
 On Debian, this can be done by calling `sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev`.

 Then, run `installDependencies.bash` to download other dependencies onto the project directory.
-If the aforementioned SDL2 packages are not installed, this will install them for you.

 After that, you can compile this project by simply running `compile.bash` to compile an executable into `executable/`.
 It's as easy as that!

 # Compiling on Windows
 ## Requirements